0b01/rickyhan.com/_posts/2019-12-24-how-to-simulate-market-microstructure.md

 ![](/static/market-simulation/2-62.jpg)
 ![](/static/market-simulation/2-66.jpg)

-The downside of this approach is that market impact is not taken into account.
-However, at this time, my strategies are dumb so I don't need more sophisticated simulators for backtests.
+The downside of this approach is: market impact not being taken into account.
+At this time, my strategies are dumb so I don't need more sophisticated simulators just yet.

 # The third simulation: Queue-Reactive Model